nwessman/Drinking-buddy/README.md

 1. Create an Issue and/or assign yourself to the issue.
 3. Create a Branch for that issue.
 Name the branch "#-name-of-issue" where # is issue number.
 4. Push your commits to the branch.
 5. Pull Request.
-Write "Resolves #%" where % is the number of the issue in the pull request comment.
+Write "Resolves #%" where % is the number of the issue in the pull request comment, and a text explaining what you did.
 6. Wait for code review.
 7. Remove branch after merging.